loda-lang/loda-programs/programs/oeis/list2.md

 * [A251610](http://oeis.org/A251610) ([L16 program](251/A251610.asm)): Determinants of the spiral knots S(4,k,(1,1,1)).
 * [A251630](http://oeis.org/A251630) ([L08 program](251/A251630.asm)): Column sums of the n X n square array filled with numbers from 1 to n^2, row by row, from left to right.
 * [A251701](http://oeis.org/A251701) ([L05 program](251/A251701.asm)): a(n) = 3^n + n^2.
-* [A251743](http://oeis.org/A251743) ([L12 program](251/A251743.asm)): Pairs of nodes in a complete binary tree that are at an absolute height difference of less than 2 from each other.
 * [A251754](http://oeis.org/A251754) ([L25 program](251/A251754.asm)): Digital root of A027444(n) = n + n^2 + n^3, n>=1.
 Repeat(3, 5, 3, 3, 2, 6, 3, 8, 9).
 * [A251755](http://oeis.org/A251755) ([L12 program](251/A251755.asm)): Digital root of n + n^2.
 * [A251936](http://oeis.org/A251936) ([L24 program](251/A251936.asm)): Number of length 2+2 0..n arrays with the sum of the maximum minus the median of adjacent triples multiplied by some arrangement of +-1 equal to zero.